illmet/IrishHousing/README.md

 # Irish Housing
 Clustering model for Irish housing prices based on geographical location.
-The dataset contains all properties sold in 2023, available through the public property register [here] (https://www.propertypriceregister.ie/Website/NPSRA/pprweb.nsf/page/ppr-home-en).
+The dataset contains all properties sold in 2023, available through the public property register [here](https://www.propertypriceregister.ie/Website/NPSRA/pprweb.nsf/page/ppr-home-en).

 Data has been processed in the following way: